Today I’m answering the key question I get from people who don’t believe they are “ready” to launch.

 Sometimes it’s the simple extra bits that you can give that will make the life of your product, program or service that much better.

-Don’t be afraid to shower your first round with extra special loving.
+Don’t be afraid to shower your first round with extra special loving ATTENTION.

 5. Launches help you build and strengthen relationships with your readers, prospects and customers.